Vishal1995-dev/All-paths/README.md

 # Shortest-path
-Find shortest path from A to B in given graph
+Find all paths from A to B in given graph